 I calculate the quoted price using a flat hourly rate.
 This price will be a maximum estimate which means if the task requires more time than estimated then you won’t be charged any more, if it requires less time than estimated, then the final price reflect the hours worked.
 The minimum booking is for one day.

 6. Revisions.
 Quotes include two rounds of revisions upon delivery within the scope outlined by the brief.
 By revision I mean minor refinements and tweaks over and above the daily feedback given by you during the development process.
 So for example, I wouldn’t call it a revision if the depiction of a medieval street-scape is requested in the brief, only then for it to be decided after all progress has been signed off that the street-scape should instead be futuristic.
 Adding a person by the door, levels-tweaks and candlelights in more windows there would constitute a revision.
 To limit the scope of a revision, each of the two rounds of free revisions is limited to 4 hours of work.

 Note, if you’ve signed off on the work delivered, only for your own client to have a change of plan and decide upon a different direction that will constitute an additional job requiring an additional quote.

-7. Mission Creep.
-It goes without saying that while we all want the best possible result, ‘mission creep’ requires additional time and money.
+7. Scope Creep.
+It goes without saying that while we all want the best possible result, ‘scope creep’ requires additional time and money.
 Ideally it’s best to have as clear as possible idea of your requirements from the outset but understandably it isn’t always possible.
-‘Mission creep’ – whereby you request a deviation from the scope or parameters set out in the Quote – will need to be assessed on a case-by-case basis that factors in the available time and your budget.
-With ‘mission creep’ I inform you in writing if it’s possible and how much it will additionally cost in time and money.
+‘Scope creep’ – whereby you request a deviation from the scope or parameters set out in the Quote – will need to be assessed on a case-by-case basis that factors in the available time and your budget.
+I will inform you in writing if it’s possible and how much it will additionally cost in time and money.
 Additional time and money means an additional or revised Quote.